Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 # Reddit-Realtime-Streaming-Pipeline

 ## Introduction
 This is an end-to-end project dedicated to streaming, processing, and visualizing the sentiment aspects of Reddit.
-The main tech stacks are:
+The system can be used to monitor the sentiment trends of any subreddit and gain insights into the opinions and emotions of the community.
+The main tech stacks involved are:

 - PRAW: A Python library that allows easy access to the Reddit API, and enables crawling live comments from any subreddit.
 - Kafka: A distributed streaming system that can handle large throughput of data and acts as a broker between the crawler and the processor.